In 2021, the magazine was edited by 6.2 (Year 13) students Eloise Cooper, Iris Campbell-Lange, Berit Pill, Alice Hockey and Roo Trim.

-As well as studying English Literature through the Block 3 Project Based Learning curriculum, Block 3s will have a double period of English composition lessons where they will study a range of genres and forms of text as a way of honing and developing their own craft as critical, creative and persuasive writers.
-The course will primarily be taught through texts but students will be able to amass a range of skills needed for BAC Literature and GCSE English study.
+Block 3 have two double periods of English each week in which they study a range of genres and forms of text as a way of honing and developing their own craft as critical, creative and persuasive writers.
+The course will primarily be taught through literary texts including poetry, prose and drama, through the study of which students amass a range of analytical skills needed for BAC Literature and IGCSE English.

 A Level students at Bedales follow Edexcel’s English Literature course which we feel offers us the greatest breadth of prose, poetry and drama from across different time periods and genres.
 We also feel that this course maintains the ability for staff and students at Bedales to have a degree of choice in the texts studied that other boards were unable to match.
 Edexcel is a very well established board and we are very pleased to be teaching a course which can establish rigour whilst enabling a passion for literature to flourish in our students.